 Gillam later testified that he did not know of Miller's imprisonment for two days since he was aboard his ship.
 In view of the problems experienced on his first trip ashore, it seems reasonable that Gillam would stay on the ship to ensure her security as well as that of her cargo.

-About the sixth of December, Culpeper went to Chowan precinct and there seized the marshal of the county, Edward Wade, along with his papers.
+About the sixth of December, Culpeper went to Chowan precinct and there seized the Marshal of the county, Edward Wade, along with his papers.
 On Culpeper's return Miller's clerk was seized.
-Shortly afterward an armed party from Chowan arrived at Crawford's house with the marshal their prisoner.
+Shortly afterwards, an armed party from Chowan arrived at Crawford's house with the Marshal their prisoner.

 After Miller and other deputies had been held close prisoner for fourteen or fifteen days, they were escorted to Durant's house in several guard boats filled with armed men.
 There the prisoners were again held close and not permitted to talk to one another.
 As the prisoners and their escorting guards passed Gillam's ship, three guns were fired as a salute and another three were fired when they arrived at Durant's house.

 The following day a group of armed men headed by Bird found Miller's commissions and other papers as well as the great seal of the county in a box that had been hidden in a tobacco hogshead.
 The box was returned to Durant's house where it was broken open in the presence of Culpeper, Crawford, and Durant.
 At the beat of a drum Miller was accused of blasphemy, treason, and other crimes and, at the urging of the crowd, was placed in irons.
 At this point the stocks and pillory were overturned and thrown into the river.